jharris4/html-webpack-tags-plugin/README.md

 _____

-Specifying tag assets usings a `glob`
+Specifying tag assets usings a **`glob`**:

-Note that since `copy-webpack-plugin` does not actually copy the files to webpack's output directory until *after* `html-webpack-plugin` has completed, it is necessary to use the `globPath` to retrieve filename matches relative to the original location of any such files.
+Note that since `copy-webpack-plugin` does not actually copy the files to webpack's output directory until *after* `html-webpack-plugin` has completed, it is necessary to use the **`globPath`** to retrieve filename matches relative to the original location of any such files.

 ```javascript
 plugins: [